GwynethLlewelyn/gobot/README.md

 _SIGUSR1_ will send a randomly generated female name to appear on the Engine page; _SIGUSR2_ will place a random country.
 Why?
 Well, this was the only way to get *something* to appear there while testing the code (and without creating a new backoffice just for testing purposes).
 Now if I only came up with pipes and more esoteric stuff... 😉

+The current version also allows the simulation to run just one step, and then stop (similar to how the old PHP code worked, just one step at the time).
+This allows for easier debugging (the logs are huge!).

 ## License